nextauthjs/next-auth/www/docs/configuration/options.md

 }
 ```

+The built-in `getJwt()` helper method will check for an exisiting cookie first, and if that's not found it will check for an `authorization` header with a `Bearer` token.
+This way you can easily secure e.g. API routes and use a standalone REST/GraphQL client to explore your data.

 :::note
 The JWT is stored in the Session Token cookie – the same cookie used for database sessions.
 :::